mapbender/mapbender-documentation/en/book/quickstart.rst

 Welcome page
 ================================================================================

 #.
 The Welcome page lists applications that are public and can be used by all users.
-The applications are listed with a litte screenshot, a title and a description.
+The applications are listed with a little screenshot, a title and a description.

 #.
 You can open an application by click on the title or the start button.

 #.
 Before you can administrate with Mapbender you have to login to get access to the administration.

 #.
-Click on the Mapbender logo at the left to open the login page.
+Click on Login at right-top to open the login page.

 #.
 You can login with the user that was generated on installation.
 It can be :guilabel:`root` and password :guilabel:`root` (This is the default user and password that you get after installation of Mapbender on OSGeo-Live.
 Please change the root password if you want to run a productive environment.
 Please don't delete the user :guilabel:`root`.).